Master of Culture and Arts, Photography

 Under the Finnish legislation, a person who has taken the Master’s degree is qualified for posts or positions for which the qualification requirement is a second-cycle higher education degree.
 In some cases, the qualification requirement also includes the completion of studies in certain specified fields of study.
 The degree falls under the Article 11 of the Directive 2005/36/EC of the European Parliament and of the Council on the recognition of professional qualifications, level e.

 The programme enables students to establish themselves and consolidate their place in the international field of photography, visual culture and contemporary art.
+There is also the possibility of further advanced study or work within the academic sector.

 The degree programme Master of Culture and Arts, Photography, is based on international principles and the creation of a network in the world of international art.
 A significant part of contact learning will take place abroad.
 Persons active in the world of international art will act as senior lecturers and supervisors.